Sliding knife: Sheath-deployed telescoping knives

 Another type of telescoping sliding knife is the Kershaw Ripcord.
 This is a sheath knife that partially retracts into the handle, and has a small scabbard cap covering the remaining blade tip.
 The design utilizes a specialized belt hanger/holsters that grasps the retracted blade so the blade is pulled fully open when unholstering.
 It is a unique compact fixed blade alternative.
 During the 1990s, a similar sheath-activated sliding knife with embossed Red Star handle was sold in the United States, claimed to be a police knife from the People's Republic of China.
 However, no proof of this assertion has been shown.

 Roll-lock sliding knives

 A roll-lock knife is a type of sliding knife in which the blade rides on a track running the length of the scales, tilting into a detent to lock open or closed.
 Examples would be the Benchmark Rollox, or its licensed derivative, the CRKT Rollock.
 Sliding knives like the Rollox are not considered inertia or gravity knife.

 Spring-assisted out-the-front knives

 Schrade and Smith & Wesson have both recently introduced OTF knives that are opened by sliding forward a handle attached to the blade to engage the torsion spring.
-As it is classified as spring-assisted, it is not proscribed by the Federal Switchblade Act or most state laws on switchblades.
+In the US, as it is classified as spring-assisted, it is not proscribed by the Federal Switchblade Act or most state laws on switchblades.